What the Heck is Gluten Anyway?

 – The bacterium (the core).

 You can buy gluten-free grains, which still include these glutelin proteins and prolamin proteins, so how come they do not cause gastrointestinal problems?
-Well, they have special amino acid chains which are different to the gluten-containing grains.
+Well, they have special amino acid chains that are different from the gluten-containing grains.
 As proteins are broken down into amino acids they do not cause the same ill-effects as gluten-containing grains.
 Basically, the various amino acid chains assist render these grains safe.